Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Introduction

-In this work, we conduct the first empirical study on pseudocode-based code translation to bridge the gap in understanding this under-explored approach.
+In this work, we conduct the first systematic empirical study on pseudocode-based code translation to bridge the gap in understanding this under-explored approach.
 Specifically, we assessed the performance of five translation strategies: the widely-adopted direct translation approach, two pseudocode-based strategies, and two hybrid strategies that combine direct and pseudocode-based translation.
-Through four research questions (RQs), we investigate the overall effectiveness of pseudocode-based code translation compared with the widely-adopted direct translation (RQ1), the helpfulness of pseudocode for varying PL pairs (RQ2), the advantages of pseudocode as an intermediary compared to a concrete PL, which also proved helpful in code translation \cite{icse25intertrans} (RQ3), and how the quality of pseudocode affects translation outcomes (RQ4).
+Through four research questions (RQs), we investigate the overall effectiveness of pseudocode-based code translation compared with the widely-adopted direct translation (RQ1), its helpfulness for varying PL pairs (RQ2), the advantages of pseudocode as an intermediary compared to a concrete PL, which also proved helpful in code translation \cite{icse25intertrans} (RQ3), and the impact of pseudocode quality on translation performance (RQ4).
 We also examine the successes and failures of pseudocode-based code translation via case studies and discuss future directions for further harnessing its potential benefits.
-The experiment is conducted with six popular PLs on solution programs of 323 LeetCode problems in three difficulty levels in LiveCodeBench \cite{livecodebench}, resulting in 9,690 translation tasks for each of five studied LLMs.
+The study is conducted with solution programs in six popular PLs for 323 LeetCode problems in three difficulty levels in LiveCodeBench \cite{livecodebench}, resulting in 9,690 translation tasks (i.e., 6 source PLs $\times$ 5 target PLs $\times$ 323 problems), for five popular LLMs.